amittailor15/Basic-Banking-System/README.md

 # Basic-Banking-System
 This project has been completed during my one-month Web development Internship with The Sparks Foundation.
-Sparks Foundation Web Development Internship Project : Basic Banking System website.
+The Sparks Foundation Web Development Internship Project : Basic Banking System website.

 # Task assigned was as follows: